RyanNgCT/SecureQRParse/README.md

 $ cd App && flask run
 ```

+Note: You may need to install Visual C++ Redistributable Packages for Visual Studio 2013 [here](https://www.microsoft.com/en-US/download/details.aspx?id=40784), if you get a pyzbar dll fail to load /file not found issue

-To modify the css stylings:
+##### To modify the css stylings:

 a) install Node.js on your platform: https://nodejs.org/en/download/